Increasing user retention by 7% with a new onboarding

 • The positive experience feedback from talent seekers improved by 14%.

-Based on these results, we decided to retain the self-guided tour as a core feature.
-Moving forward, our focus will be on researching and implementing strategies to increase the tour’s completion rate.
+Based on these results, we decided to keep the self-guided product tour, and moving forward, our focus will be on increasing its completion rate.

 ⚠️ Update (April 2025)